marmidr/TWins/README.md

 # How to build demo

 Project is CMake-based and contains two targets: *TWinsDemo* and *TWinsUT*.
-Tests are enabled by default, Demo has to be enabled in commandline or in `ccmake`.
+Tests are enabled by default, Demo has to be enabled from commandline or in `ccmake .`.

 ```bash
 mkdir build && cd build